 The nature of provision for play

-If local spaces are to offer children the range of experiences they need and thrive on, they must be well designed and maintained to ensure children have regular access to new and interesting experiences that stretch and absorb them, whatever their age, interests and ability.
-The existence of good spaces and opportunities for play allows children from different social groups to mix, can reduce socially unacceptable behaviour and vandalism and provides children and young people with places they can feel both safe and independent.
+If local spaces are to offer children and young people the range of experiences they need and thrive on, they must be well designed and maintained to ensure children and young people have regular access to new, challenging and interesting experiences that stretch and absorb them, whatever their age, interests and ability.
+The existence of good spaces and opportunities for play allows children and young people from different social groups to mix, this can reduce socially unacceptable behaviour and vandalism and provides children and young people with places they can feel both safe and independent.

-The type of environment available to children for play has a major impact on the nature of that play so careful consideration must be given to the planning and design of public spaces.
-The way in which children relate to each other can alter depending on whether or not there are natural features in the environment and the extent to which the needs of children of differing ages, interests and abilities have been addressed.
+The type of environment available to children and young people for play has a major impact on the nature of that play so careful consideration must be given to the planning and design of public spaces.
+The way in which children and young people relate to each other can alter depending on whether or not there are natural features in the environment and the extent to which the needs of children and young people of differing ages, interests and abilities have been addressed.

 Most children want to be able to play outside in the local neighbourhood near where they live.
 They enjoy spaces that offer them the opportunity to experiment, to challenge themselves physically, to feel free and to interact with others.
 The changing nature of the outdoors makes it a more